Top 5 Advices For Young Dentists

 On 19-09-2019 | Read time about 2 Minutes

 Dr Ikram is a Specialist Endodontist and a generous teacher who has been open to helping young dentists through his Facebook page @specialistendocrowsnest.
-In this age of information overload and distraction, Dr Ikram has put together a short list of real, practical advice to young dental graduates:
+In this age of information overload and distraction, Dr Ikram has put together a short list of real, practical advice for young dental graduates:

-- Find your niche as quickly as you can - you might love surgery, you might love research or you might love the idea of running a dental business.
+- Find your niche as quickly as you can.
+You might love surgery, you might love research or you might love the idea of running a dental business.
 If you can find out what you love and focus on that, you will enjoy work more!
 It takes everyone a while to work out what they like in their career, but don’t be indecisive.
 Make smart decisions and make them in good time.

 - Aim as high as you can in your professional life.
 There is no shame in aiming high and not reaching the goal.
 You will learn less by aiming low.
 But also be careful you maintain the work life balance that we value so highly in dentistry.
 The kind of people who become dentists are used to pushing themselves all the time, but it’s ok to take a step back every now and again and concentrate on other parts of your life.
 At the beginning of your career you will have buckets of time compared to the later years and the opportunity to learn is never greater than in the first few years.